Specialty outdoor retailer REI to land in Tulsa in 2024, the co-op says

 REI actively partners with nonprofits across the nation to steward and maintain local trails and public lands to connect more people to the outdoors.
 Last year, the co-op invested $7.1 million in more than 450 nonprofits across the country.

-Since REI's entry into Oklahoma in 2019, it has granted more than $44,000 to nonprofits including Girl Scouts Western Oklahoma, Keep Oklahoma Beautiful, Oklahoma Earthbike Fellowship, RIVERSPORT Foundation and Scissortail Park Foundation.
+Since REI's entry into Oklahoma in 2019, it has granted more than $44,000 to nonprofits, including Girl Scouts of Western Oklahoma, Keep Oklahoma Beautiful, Oklahoma Earthbike Fellowship, Riversport Foundation and Scissortail Park Foundation.

 The co-op also operates the REI Cooperative Action Fund, a community-supported public charity that partners with and provides financial support to organizations that promote justice, equity and belonging in the outdoors to strengthen the health and well-being of people and communities.

-The proposed site is across the Arkansas River and about a mile west from where original plans had been made for an REI location.
+The Tulsa store is across the Arkansas River and about a mile west of where original plans had been made for an REI location.

-The city of Tulsa had been trying for years to lure REI, and the sales-tax revenue it would produce, to a piece of Helmerich Park on the southwest corner of Riverside Drive and 71st Street.
+The city of Tulsa had been trying for years to lure REI — and the sales-tax revenue it would produce — to a piece of Helmerich Park on the southwest corner of 71st Street and Riverside Drive.